kevingroup/COMSV/README.md

 Remember to give **execute** permission to all compiled c++ programs (`chmod +x`).

 ## One-line command
 We provide a one-line command for a quick start with example data (alignments of sample 261T on chromosome 1).
+Please unzip the data first before running the pipeline:

+    gunzip 261T*

-In the path of the package, simply type
+After that, simply type

     bash run_all.sh